Georg Zeumer

-Georg Zeumer (7 March 1890 – 17 June 1917) was a German World War I fighter pilot known primarily as the man who taught the Red Baron to fly.
+Georg Zeumer (7 March 1890 – 17 June 1917) was a German World War I fighter pilot known primarily as the man who taught Manfred von Richthofen (the Red Baron) to fly.
 Zeumer served in the famed Jasta Boelcke (Jasta 2), which produced a number of German World War I aces.
 He shot down four confirmed planes before dying in combat in 1917.

 Early life

 Georg Zeumer was born in Nikolai, German Empire, on 7 March 1890, to a family of factory owners.

 Military service

 Zeumer reportedly already had a pilot's license when World War I broke out in mid-1914.
 He joined the German flying service in August, and served with Feldflieger Abteilung 4 (Field Flyer Detachment 4, or FFA 4).
 By November 1914, he had been awarded the Iron Cross and the Knight's Cross of the Military Order of St. Henry.
 At some point he also received an Ehrenbecher, or "honor cup", one of many engraved silver goblets given as awards to German airmen.

 From May to August 1915, Zeumer flew on the Eastern Front with Feldflieger Abteilung 69 (FFA 69), where he befriended Manfred von Richthofen, better known as the Red Baron.
 Richthofen, then an observer with no victories to his credit, would go on to become the highest-scoring ace of World War I. Zeumer was Richthofen's first pilot, and in August 1915, the two men flew a Gotha G.I in Ostend, Belgium, as part of the Brieftauben-Ableitung-Ostende (BAO) unit.
-Zeumer was with Richthofen during the latter's first aerial combat, in which they tried unsuccessfully to down an Allied reconnaissance place.
+Zeumer was with Richthofen during the latter's first aerial combat, in which they tried unsuccessfully to down an Allied reconnaissance plane.
 Richthofen wrote of the experience:

 Arriving home, we were both in a very bad mood.
 He blamed me for having shot badly, and I blamed him for not having brought me into a good firing position — in short, our aviation rapport, which was so splendid before, had suffered badly.